Michelle2317/GoldiBite/README.md

 # GoldiBite

 ## Description
-GoldiBite is an AI-powered app designed to eliminate the inconvenience and potential safety risks of travelling for people with food allergies and sensitivities.
-Ingredient information and regulations vary worldwide, and even minor confusion and negligence can lead to ruined days or medical emergencies.
+GoldiBite is an AI-powered app designed to assist individuals with food allergies and sensitivities by providing a comprehensive database to manage food safety concerns while traveling.
+It aims to eliminate the inconvenience and potential safety risks associated with varying ingredient information and regulations worldwide.

 ## Created By
 - Michelle Ao